sidvenkatayogi/sidvenkatayogi.github.io/_pages/about.md

 layout: page
 title: "About Me"
 ---
 Welcome!
 I'm a freshman (unsure if im graduating 2028 or 2029 tho) and computer science student at UT Austin.
 I'm interested in exploring many computer science/programming topics, but some that I'm currently interested in are Computer Vision, Natural Language Processing, and Graphics.
-I'm especially interested in using these topics in software for real users.
 I'm still trying to decide between pursuing industry, a PhD, or a startup.

 In my free time, I like to study various math topics, [draw](/art), write comics, watch shows/movies (currently watching One Piece), play basketball/ volleyball/ soccer (non-competitively), or go to the gym.